Cuprate/cuprate/.github/ISSUE_TEMPLATE/bug.md

 ## Log
 If possible, add any related logs to help explain the bug.

+Note: please remove any sensitive information from the logs (e.g. IP address).

 ## Screenshots
 If possible, add screenshots to help explain the bug.

+Note: please remove any sensitive information from the screenshot.